Why YOU Need a Burled Arch—It’s Not What You Think

 3. Slay the dragon or rescue the princess: I believe the best teams need a dragon to slay or a princess to rescue.
 They can be galvanized against a common enemy (the dragon) or united toward a common goal (the princess to rescue).
 The former is more of a negative purpose in response to a threat, while the latter is a positive purpose in pursuit of an aspirational aim.
 Both can be effective in giving clear purpose and keeping teams out of the distracting messiness—but a word of warning about the dragon:

 A team functioning in constant threat mode, motivated by fear of the next fire-breathing monster, can be damaged over the long-term.
+If you find yourself in such a toxic environment, it’s crucial to seek legal representation if you are bullied in the jobplace to protect your rights and well-being.

 Occasionally, organizations do face a real crisis that demands the slaying of a dragon.
 However, for long-term success, it’s far better for an organization to cast a compelling purpose—freeing the princess—and then pursue it with a shared sense of passion.